-In addition to the approved direct support hours provided to the recipient, the Supported Independent Living (SIL) provider is responsible for maintaining weekly contact with the recipient for supervision purposes, and making a minimum of one monthly face-to-face contact in the home to ensure the living situation complies with licensing requirements.
-The minimum requirements for SIL contacts are:
+In addition to the approved direct support hours provided to the beneficiary, the Supported Independent Living (SIL) provider is responsible for maintaining weekly contact with the beneficiary for supervision purposes and making a minimum of one monthly face-to-face contact in the home to ensure the living situation complies with licensing requirements.
+The minimum requirements for SIL contacts are as follows:

-- Two contacts every week (Sunday through Saturday) with the recipient, either face-to-face, by phone, or adaptive communication technology.
-These two weekly contacts are for supervision purposes and are intended to provide the recipient an opportunity to express concern and provide assurance that all needs are being met. - One monthly contact (each calendar month) face-to-face with the recipient in the recipient's home.
-This contact is intended to ensure the living situation is safe, it complies with licensing requirements, and all necessary support is provided to the recipient (medications are refilled, no repairs are necessary, adequate food is in home, bills are paid, staff is working the hours required, no abuse/neglect, etc.).
-The frequency of the face-to-face contacts shall be based on the recipient's needs.
+- Two contacts every week (Sunday through Saturday) with the beneficiary, either face-to-face, by phone, or through adaptive communication technology.
+These two weekly contacts are for supervision purposes and are intended to provide the beneficiary an opportunity to express concern and provide assurance that all needs are being met; and - 2.
+One monthly contact (each calendar month) face-to-face with the beneficiary in the beneficiary's home.
+This contact is intended to ensure that the living situation is safe, that it complies with licensing requirements, and that all necessary support is provided to the beneficiary (medications are refilled, no repairs are necessary, adequate food is in home, bills are paid, staff is working the hours required, no abuse/neglect, etc.).
+The frequency of the face-to- face contacts shall be based on the beneficiary's needs.

-The weekly supervision contacts are separate from the monthly in-home contact; therefore, the monthly in home contact will not count as one of the two weekly contacts required.
-Providers may make as many contacts in a day as are necessary to meet the needs of the recipient.
+The weekly supervision contacts are separate from the monthly in-home contact; therefore, the monthly in-home contact will not count as one of the two weekly contacts required.
+Providers may make as many contacts in a day as are necessary to meet the needs of the beneficiary.
 However, only one contact per day (either weekly or monthly contacts) will count towards meeting the minimum contacts required.
-Attempted contacts) are unacceptable and will not count towards meeting any of the minimum contact requirements.
+Attempted contacts are unacceptable and will not count towards meeting any of the minimum contact requirements.
 Any identified payment made to a provider agency for an incomplete contact will be subject to recoupment of funds paid.
 All contacts used for billing purposes must be documented.
-The contact must identify the name of the recipient contacted, date of the contact, beginning and ending time of the contact, topics discussed during the contact, and the printed name and signature of the person making the contact.
+The contact must identify the name of the beneficiary contacted, date of the contact, beginning and ending time of the contact, topics discussed during the contact, and the printed name and signature of the person making the contact.

-Recipient contacts must be completed by a supervisor of the provider agency so designated due to the supervisor's experience and expertise relating to client needs or an employee of the provider agency who is a licensed/certified professional (Qualified Intellectual Disability Professional) qualified in the State of Louisiana and who meets the requirements as defined by the Title 42, Section 483.430 of the Code of Federal Regulations.
+Beneficiary contacts must be completed by a supervisor of the provider agency so designated due to the supervisor's experience and expertise relating to client needs or an employee of the provider agency who is a licensed/certified professional (Qualified Intellectual Disability Professional) qualified in the State of Louisiana and who meets the requirements as defined by the Title 42, Section 483.430 of the Code of Federal Regulations [42 CFR 483.430].
 Providers are required to maintain appropriate documentation indicating these requirements for all required contacts.